MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 Azure Information Protection policy actions take effect when documents are saved and emails are sent, for both new content and changes to existing content.

-If you have the preview client, you can also quickly classify (and optionally, protect) existing files from File Explorer.
+If you have the latest version of the client, you can also quickly classify (and optionally, protect) existing files from File Explorer.

 ## Can I use Azure Information Protection for classification only, without enforcing encryption and restricting usage rights?